 Antony infuses his speech with strong emotional appeals.
-During the pause he takes to recover from his grief, one onlooker observes: "Poor soul! his eyes are red as fire with weeping."38 Antony's tears (feigned or not) inspire sympathy and even admiration; a member of the crowd is moved to say, "There's not a nobler man in Rome than Antony."39
+During the pause he takes to recover from his grief, one onlooker observes: "Poor soul, his eyes are red as fire with weeping" (Act 3, Sc.2, Line 127).
+Antony's tears (feigned or not) inspire sympathy and even admiration; a member of the crowd is moved to say, "There's not a nobler man in Rome than Antony" (Act 3, Sc.2, Line 128).

-37 Act 3, sc.2, l.
-163-168

-38 Act 3, sc.
-2, l.
-127.

 Antony uses his own emotions several times during the speech as a way to show the crowd how it should feel.
 He thus leads the crowd in its emotional responses: he weeps over Caesar's body, and later they weep; he is angry, and later they are angry; he mourns the loss of Caesar, and they follow him in mourning.
-At one point, when he gathers the people around Caesar's body, he even cues the audience's emotions, saying, "If you have tears, prepare to shed them now."40 At another point, he prepares them for hearing Caesar's will by saying "it will inflame you, it will make you mad."41
+At one point, when he gathers the people around Caesar's body, he even cues the audience's emotions, saying, "If you have tears, prepare to shed them now" (Act 3, Sc.2, Line 181).
+At another point, he prepares them for hearing Caesar's will by saying, "It will inflame you; it will make you mad" (Act 3, Sc.2, Line 156).

 Like a conjurer, Antony is able to call up powerful emotions at will, stirring his audience to sorrow, pity, affection, shock, horror, and rage.
 He takes them to one emotional peak after another as he shows Caesar's ripped mantle, exhibits his bloody corpse, and reads his will.
-In focusing on the mantle Caesar wears, Antony points out the places where Cassius stabbed, and Casca stabbed, and Brutus stabbed.
-(No matter that he could not possibly have known which rents in the material were made by which daggers; Antony values a dramatically told story more than he values accuracy).
+In focusing on the mantle Caesar wears, Antony points out the places where Cassius stabbed, Casca stabbed, and Brutus stabbed.
+(No matter that he could not possibly have known which rents in the material were made by which daggers; Antony values a dramatically told story more than he values accuracy.)

 Antony ends his account of the murder with the most dramatic visual evidence of all, the bloodied body of Caesar.
-The shocked citizens cry out ("O piteous spectacle!"
-"O noble Caesar!"
-"O woeful day!"
-"O traitors! villians!"
-"O most bloody sight!"
-"We will be revenged"42).
-They are ready to avenge the murder and kill the conspirators, but Antony has more emotionally charged things to say to them.
+The shocked citizens cry out ("O piteous spectacle!"; "O noble Caesar!"; "O woeful day!"; "O traitors, villains!"; "O most bloody sight!"; "We will be revenged" (Act 3, Sc.
+2, Lines 210-15)).